-We will pay the daily benefit amount for each day of a Covered Person's Period of Confinement in an ICU.
-The Period of Confinement must be due to sickness or injury and begin while the Covered Person is covered under the Policy.
+We will pay the daily benefit amount for each day of a Covered Person's Period of Confinement in an ICU for treatment of Cancer or Specified Disease.
+The Period of Confinement must be due to treatment of Cancer or Specified Disease and begin while the Covered Person is covered under the Policy.
 Benefits are payable from the first day of ICU confinement.